-16.3 Role and culpability of Shri Bharat Himmatlal Parmar, Branch Manager of M/s.
+17.3 Role and culpability of Shri Bharat Himmatlal Parmar, Branch Manager of M/s.
 Paramount Sealink Pvt.
 Ltd.:

 Statement of Shri Bharat Himmatlal Parmar, Branch Manager of M/s Paramount Sealink Pvt.
-Ltd., recorded u/s 108 of the Customs Act, 1962.
-In his statement, Shri Bharat Himmatlal Parmar admitted to overseeing all operations of M/s Paramount Sealinks Pvt.
-Ltd., including documentation related to import-export activities as a container line agent.
-Shri Bharat Himmatlal Parmar was well-versed in the Import policy and Notifications.
-The facts and evidences gathered during the search, including email correspondences, clearly establish that Shri Bharat Himmatlal Parmar, being the Branch Manager was aware about each and every mail conversations between their Principal Shipping Line (M/s.
+Ltd., recorded u/s 108 of the Customs Act, 1962 on 04.11.2024.
+In his statement, Shri Bharat Himmatlal Parmar admitted to looking after work related to export, import and accounts operations.
+The facts and evidences gathered during the search, including email correspondences, clearly establish that Shri Bharat Himmatlal Parmar, being the Branch Manager was made Cc to each and every mail conversations between their Principal Shipping Line (M/s.
 Oceanic Star Line) and overseas agents of their Principal Shipping Line (i.e. M/s.
 Eastern Shipping Co.
-Ltd., Sudan and Shri Tagva Badri, the Marketing Executive at Eastern Shipping Co.
-Ltd., sent him the forged documents via email.
+Ltd., Sudan and M/s.
+Gulf Gate Shipping Co.
+Ltd., Jeddah).
 During investigation, it was revealed that he was fully aware about the manipulation of actual dates on Bill of Lading.
 This manipulation was intended to facilitate the clearance of restricted cargo in direct violation of established regulations.
-Despite being fully aware, he failed to disclose the actual facts to the customs department and in connivance with their principal shipping line and its overseas agents.
-Shri Bharat Parmar attempted to facilitate the clearance of restricted cargo.
-By engaging in the creation of forged Bills of Lading in collusion with shipper, broker and shipping line representatives, Shri Bharat Himmatlal Parmar not only mislead the customs department but also rendered himself liable to penalties under Section 112(b) of the Customs Act, 1962.
+Despite being fully aware, he failed to disclose the actual facts to the customs department and in connivance with their principal shipping line and its overseas agents; he attempted to facilitate the clearance of restricted cargo.
+By engaging in the creation of forged Bills of Lading in collusion with shipper, broker and shipping line representatives, Shri Bharat Himmatal Parmar not only mislead the customs department but also rendered himself liable to penalties under Section 112(b) of the Customs Act, 1962.
 In view of the above, I hold so.